-At Streets of Growth we attract staff who really care about their own growth as much as that of the young adults they coach through change.
-This is to ensure our team consistently offer our young clients the best talent available in the industry.
+At Streets of Growth we attract staff who really care about challenging and developing their own strengths and weaknesses as much as they do with the young adult clients they coach, challenge and support..
+This is to ensure our team really understand human transition and change and consistently offer our young adult clients the highest standard.

 In light of the current Coronavirus Covid-19 Pandemic, the recent job vacancies at Streets of Growth have been temporarily put on hold until further notice. .Our apologies for any inconvenience.

 Do you feel inspired by what we are innovating with young adults at Streets of Growth and have skills or experience that you feel could help us?
-There are a variety of different ways that you can help that don’t involve working on the frontline as an intervention worker.
+There are a variety of different ways that you can help that don’t involve working on the frontline as an Intervention Coach.
 For example; you may have vast experience of writing Funding Applications and Donor networking skills and networks.

-With a growing number of 15-25-year olds getting stuck and needing our help, we rely on enthusiastic volunteers to support our core team in the street work and programmes we offer.
+With a growing number of 15-25-year olds getting stuck and being drawn or pressured in harmful lifestyles and needing our help, we rely on enthusiastic volunteers to support our core team and the programming we offer.